-In one of our previous articles we provided a bit of metaphor on that.
+In one of our previous articles, we provided a bit of metaphor on that.
 When we think about building the house, for example, we usually mean the process of physical appearance of the construction rather than tons of projects, drawings, and calculations made on paper.
 And yes, physically it’s possible to build the house without any project as well as it’s possible to create the interface out of thin air.
 However, in this case, you shouldn’t be surprised if one day the house will crack and collapse without any visible reasons as well as the app looking amazing and stylish won’t bring you any loyal users.
 If you want to have a reliable house, a durable mechanism, a powerful application or a highly-functional website, the recipe is the same – take your time for thorough planning and projecting.
-This is not going to waste your time, vice versa, it will save your time you would otherwise have to spend on redesign and attempts to find out why your product doesn’t work properly.
+This is not going to waste your time, vice versa, it will save your time you would otherwise have to spend on the redesign and attempts to find out why your product doesn’t work properly.

 That is the aim of UX part of design process.
 UX wireframing stage should be heavily based on user research, competition research and analysis of all the data obtained.
 In the outcome, it creates the clear scheme whose complexity depends on the product functionality and reflects all the system of transitions and interactions as well as placement of all the elements of the interface based on their optimal use flow.
 In some cases, wireframing done in pencil sketching or rough drafts is enough, although preferably it is accomplished with the special tools and software optimizing design process and increasing performance.